List of Law & Order: Criminal Intent characters: Nola Falacci

 Nola Falacci served as Logan's partner for a short time while Wheeler was in Europe teaching American police procedure to European police officers.
-She is characterized as brash and short-tempered; Capt.
-Ross tells Logan that she is "not a people person".
+She is apparently the child of Sicilian and Irish parents and is characterized as brash, short-tempered and lacking tact.
+In one episode Capt.
+Ross tells Logan that she is "not a people person" and in another she makes Logan comment that he sounds like "the voice of reason".
 She is happily married with three children.

 In the episode "Contract", Logan tells Wheeler that Falacci is now a training officer for the CIA at the agency's headquarters in Quantico, Virginia, having felt hamstrung at Major Case.

 Zack Nichols

 Zachary Nichols is portrayed by Jeff Goldblum.

 Nichols is a police detective with the NYPD Manhattan Major Case Squad.
 He was introduced in the show's eighth season to replace Detective Mike Logan (Chris Noth).
 During that season he and his partner Detective Megan Wheeler were featured in half the episodes shown, alternating with Robert Goren and Alex Eames; the next year, during the show's ninth season, he and his new partner Serena Stevens were the only detectives featured.
 Neither Nichols nor Stevens returned for the tenth and final season; however, their characters were not specifically written out or addressed in any way during the final season.

 Detective Nichols was once partnered with Captain Danny Ross in the NYPD's Anti-Crime task force.
 However, after the 9/11 attacks, Nichols left the police force for seven years.
 Ross remarked that during this period, his only clue to Nichols' whereabouts was a postcard from Cleveland.

 Detective Eames begins partnering with Nichols after Nichols' partner, Megan Wheeler, went into labor and gave birth.
 Together they investigate Henry Muller (Dylan Baker), a forensics scientist with the NYPD who murdered a teenage girl.
 Nichols' investigation of Muller, who has clout from within the department, puts Nichols’ career in jeopardy and causes conflict between him and Ross, who comments that he himself risked being suspended almost every month while he and Nichols were partners due to the latter's unconventional, risk-taking behavior.
 Nichols ultimately gets Muller to confess, however, getting himself and Ross back into the NYPD's good graces.